agentasteriski/DiffTrainer/README.md

 Known issues:
 - not even sure we're doing this right
 - langloader editor usually hides behind main window
+- honestly langloader is just ugly and bad
+- if you load one dataset, change your mind and load another, it fails to write the config

 **English** *[中文（正體）](./README-zh.md)*